18F/development-guide/pages/css/frameworks.md

 ---
 # Frameworks

-18F currently recommends using the [US Web Design System](https://github.com/uswds/uswds) as it is specifically designed to help build fast, accessible, mobile-friendly federal government websites.
+18F currently recommends using the [U.S. Web Design System](https://github.com/uswds/uswds) as it is specifically designed to help build fast, accessible, mobile-friendly federal government websites.

 Sometimes, projects utilize other CSS frameworks such as: